josephxbrick/documentorganizer/README.md

 ## Troubleshooting

-### The table of contents is in the wrong order
+### The TOC is in the wrong order

-Make sure the tops of each row of artboards are aligned perfectly.
+Make sure the tops of each row of artboards are aligned perfectly and arranged left-to right, whether your artboards are arranged in a single horizontal row, or if each section's artboards are arranged in their own row.

-### Section numbering in the table of contents is messed up
+### Section numbering is messed up

-Go to the artboard(s) that with the bad section number and remove the section prefix (including the dash) from the text override of the artboard's title instane.
+Go to the artboard(s) with the bad section number and remove the section prefix (including the dash) from the text override of the artboard's title instance.
+Also, the only dash in the text override should be the one separating the section number from the page title.